cypress-io/cypress-documentation/source/ja/guides/overview/key-differences.md

 # New kind of testing

 Having ultimate control over your application, the network traffic, and native access to every host object unlocks a new way of testing that has never been possible before.
 Instead of being 'locked out' of your application and not being able to easily control it - Cypress instead lets you alter any aspect of how your application works.
-Instead of slow and expensive tests, such as creating the state required for a given situation, you can simply create these states artificially like you would in an unit test.
+Instead of slow and expensive tests, such as creating the state required for a given situation, you can create these states artificially like you would in an unit test.
 For instance you can:

 - {% url "Stub" stub %} the browser or your application's functions and force them to behave as needed in your test case.
 - Expose data stores (like in Redux) so you can programmatically alter the state of your application directly from your test code.